SayanPal27/CerebraScan---Brain-Tumor-Segmentation/README.md

 - High sensitivity in detecting tumor regions, minimizing false negative cases
 - Accurate localization of tumor boundaries

-## Performance Evaluation
-The trained model demonstrated high performance as validated using rigorous evaluation metrics, including Dice coefficient and precision-recall curves, showcasing its reliability and effectiveness in segmenting brain tumors from multi-modal MRI scans.

-## Advantages Over Existing Methods
-Through comprehensive analysis and comparison with existing methodologies, we have shown that our approach offers significant improvements in accuracy and robustness, underscoring its potential for clinical application.
-The successful integration of the segmentation algorithm into existing clinical workflows can lead to enhanced diagnostic accuracy, timely treatment planning, and improved patient outcomes in the management of brain tumors.

-## Limitations and Future Directions
-While our project has achieved promising results, challenges such as inter-scanner variability, data scarcity for rare tumor subtypes, and the need for real-time segmentation in clinical settings remain areas for future research and development.
-Furthermore, ongoing refinement and validation of the algorithm on diverse datasets and patient populations are essential to ensure its generalizability and clinical utility.

 ## Cloning the Project
 1. To clone this repository, use the following command:
    ```